Dynamic Application Security Testing: The Ultimate Guide

 As the application undergoes these simulated attacks, DAST closely monitors its responses.
 It assesses how the application reacts under stress and identifies any unexpected behavior, anomalies, or security flaws.

 By analyzing the application's behavior under these conditions, DAST identifies security vulnerabilities and weaknesses that might otherwise go unnoticed.
-These vulnerabilities can range from issues with authentication and authorization mechanisms to common attack vectors like SQL injection and cross-site scripting.
+These vulnerabilities can range from issues with authentication and authorization mechanisms to common attack vectors like structured query language injection and XSS.

 Once vulnerabilities are detected, DAST tools generate reports that provide actionable insights for developers and security teams.
 These reports describe the identified vulnerabilities, their potential impact, and recommended remediation steps.

-DAST can be integrated into the software development lifecycle, ensuring that security testing occurs regularly and consistently.
+DAST can be integrated into the SDLC, ensuring that security testing occurs regularly and consistently.
 Organizations can proactively address vulnerabilities and enhance overall security by testing applications throughout development and deployment.

 Types of Dynamic Application Security Testing